 It’s well known that people who have close friendships are more likely to live a long life than those who don’t.
 In fact, human studies show that making and keeping friends can be as important for longevity as losing weight and getting exercise.

-In the last decade, similar patterns have been found in animals ranging from monkeys and horses to dolphins and killer whales.
+In the last decade, similar patterns have been found in animals ranging from monkeys and horses to dolphins and whales.
 However, most of this research has focused on females, whereas males are more of a mystery.
 The reason is that, in most social mammals, females typically spend their entire lives in the same group, while males come and go, leaving researchers with only a partial snapshot of their lives.

 “It means there are lots of gaps in our understanding of male social life,” said senior author Susan Alberts, chair of the evolutionary anthropology department at Duke University.